-The department of Mathematics and Statistics at University of Michigan-Dearborn currently offers a Master of Science Degree in Applied and Computational Mathematics.
+The department of Mathematics and Statistics at University of Michigan-Dearborn offers a Master of Science Degree in Applied and Computational Mathematics.

 The key components of this evening program integrate applied mathematics, mathematical and statistical modeling and analysis.

 More about the program

-- General principles and theories of applied mathematics.
+- Comprehension of the principles and theories of applied mathematics and statistics.

 - Skill in the construction and analysis of mathematical models.